 In the fund financial statements, governmental funds are presented using the modified-accrual basis of accounting.
 Their revenues are recognized when they become measurable and available as net current assets.
 Measurable means that the amounts can be estimated, or otherwise determined.
 Available means that the amounts were collected during the reporting period or soon enough thereafter to be available to finance the expenditures accrued for the reporting period.
-The Board uses a sixty-day availability period.
-The Board considers intergovernmental revenues to be susceptible to accrual.
+The Board uses a ninety-day availability period.